 After 12th candidate will have to complete graduation degree from a recognised university.

 Candidates with diploma holder can’t apply for IAS exam.
-Because IAS exam is a graduate level exam and diploma is equivalent to 12th.
+Because the IAS exam is a graduate-level exam and diploma is equivalent to 12th.

 So after diploma candidate will have to complete the graduate degree to be eligible for IAS exam.